-Owner Rent Increase Limit: As rents continue to escalate rapidly in the Louisville Metro area, LMHA is concerned that artificially capping contract rent increases may force existing residents to move if owners are unwilling to accept the capped rent increase.
-As a result, the Housing Authority will close out this activity effective July 1st, 2023, or with implementation of appropriate software, whichever is later.

-- Units for Underserved Populations: In its efforts to provide units to underserved populations, LMHA will continue to provide the following housing opportunities through public housing sublease programs: - Fully accessible units to individuals with disabilities in partnership with the University of Louisville's Kentucky Spinal Cord Injury Research Center (KSCIRC).
+- Owner Rent Increase Limit: As rents continue to escalate rapidly in the Louisville Metro area, LMHA is concerned that artificially capping contract rent increases may force existing residents to move if owners are unwilling to accept the capped rent increase.
+As a result, the Housing Authority will close out this activity effective July 1st, 2023, or with implementation of appropriate software, whichever is later. - Units for Underserved Populations: In its efforts to provide units to underserved populations, LMHA will continue to provide the following housing opportunities through public housing sublease programs: - Fully accessible units to individuals with disabilities in partnership with the University of Louisville's Kentucky Spinal Cord Injury Research Center (KSCIRC).
 The program provides transitional housing for up to twelve months per family.
 With support from the KSCIRC social worker, sub-lessees are connected to community resources and support as well as financial assistance for their transition from the program. - Temporary housing for low-income YouthBuild Louisville (YBL) participants who are experiencing homelessness.
 Up to three, 2-bedroom units will be available for YBL participants who may stay in the unit if they are active in the YBL program.
 LMHA provides a public housing preference to these individuals upon graduation from YBL. - Housing Choice Voucher Special Referral Programs: Through its MTW Special Referral Programs, LMHA partners with local, non-profit social services organizations to provide housing support to vulnerable populations whose needs are not adequately met elsewhere in the community.
+In FY 2024, LMHA will expand its voucher allocations to include the following additional vouchers: - o 50 vouchers to the Kentucky Cabinet for Health and Family Services to assist families where housing is the only remaining issue preventing reunification of child(ren) with parents or child(ren) being removed from the household; - 60 vouchers to the Kentucky Department for Behavioral Health to assist those with severe and persistent psychiatric illness; - o 20 vouchers to New Life Directions Ministries to provide permanent supportive housing; - o 10 vouchers to Feed Louisville to serve those with severe, persistent mental illness, those with substance use disorders, and the chronically homeless; - o 10 vouchers to Churchill's House of Hope to serve homeless pregnant women; - 8 vouchers to Option to Success to provide permanent housing to homeless clients leaving their transitional housing program; - o 10 vouchers to the Boys and Girls Haven's Independence Readiness Program, which provides intensive case management and life skills preparedness for foster youth aged 18 - 21 years old and who are transitioning out of residential programming, transitional living, or therapeutic foster care; - o 10 vouchers to Louisville Metro Police Department Victims Services for the relocation of victims or witnesses of criminal activity; - o 30 vouchers to Catholic Charities to serve families in the following programs: - o Bakhita Empowerment Initiative;

-In FY 2024, LMHA will expand its voucher allocations to include the following additional vouchers: - o 30 vouchers to Catholic Charities to serve families in the following programs: - o Bakhita Empowerment Initiative; - o Migration and Refugee Services; - o Sister Visitors Center; - o Community Support Services; and - o Common Table Culinary Arts program; - 240 vouchers to Zora's Cradle, which provides case management, therapeutic services, and assistance with securing community-based resources to pregnant or post-partum women who are currently or at risk of experiencing homelessness; and - o 37 vouchers to Louisville Metro Government's Office of Housing and Community Development to serve homeless families and others in crisis or in unstable housing situations at their 212 E. College St. location and including at 1515 Cypress St.; - o 60 vouchers to Family Scholar House for their forthcoming Medical Center campus; - 10 vouchers to the Louisville Metro Police Department Victims Services; - 10 vouchers to My Chosen People, which provides mental health treatment, substance abuse treatment, employment search and placement, and case management to pregnant women and individuals released from incarceration;
+- Migration and Refugee Services;

+- Sister Visitors Center;

+- o Community Support Services; and

+- o Common Table Culinary Arts program;

+- 10 vouchers to Zora's Cradle, which provides case management, therapeutic services, and assistance with securing community-based resources to pregnant or post-partum women who are currently or at risk of experiencing homelessness; and

+- 37 vouchers to Louisville Metro Government's Office of Housing and Community Development to serve homeless families and others in crisis or in unstable housing situations at their 212 E. College St. location and including at 1515 Cypress St.